AmolKeshav/Socash/README.md

 Please install the packages using `npm install`.

-To execute the game, run command `node game.js`.
+To execute the game, run command `npm start`.

+To execute the unit tests, run command `npm test`.